 Aardvarks live in Africa, south of the Sahara.
-Their name is derived from the Afrikaans language of South Africa and means “earth pig.”
+Their name is derived from the Afrikaans language of South Africa and means “earth pig.

-A sight of the aardvark’s body and a long snout brings the pig to mind.
+Seeing the aardvark’s body and a long snout brings the pig to mind.

-Through closer observation, it indicates that the aardvark also has other animal characteristics.
 It has rabbit-like ears and a kangaroo tail — yet the aardvark is not related to any of these species.

-Scientific classification
+Scientific Classification

 - Kingdom: Animalia